namecoin/encaya/README.md

 3. Run `go get -d -t -u github.com/namecoin/encaya/...`.
 The encaya source code will be retrieved automatically.

-4. Run `go generate github.com/namecoin/x509-compressed/...`.
-The compressed public key patch will be applied.

-5. Run `go get -t -u github.com/namecoin/encaya/...`.  encaya will be built.
+4. Run `go get -t -u github.com/namecoin/encaya/...`.  encaya will be built.
 The binaries will be at `$GOPATH/bin/encaya`.

 Option B: Using Go build commands with Go modules (works on any platform with Bash; Go 1.15+:

-1. Clone [x509-compressed](https://github.com/namecoin/x509-compressed) and encaya to sibling directories.
+1. Clone encaya.

-2. Install `x509-compressed` according to its "with Go modules" instructions.

-3. Run the following in the encaya directory to set up Go modules:
+2. Run the following in the encaya directory to set up Go modules:

    ~~~
    go mod init github.com/namecoin/encaya
-   go mod edit -replace github.com/coreos/go-systemd=github.com/coreos/go-systemd/v22@latest -replace github.com/namecoin/x509-compressed=../x509-compressed
+   go mod edit -replace github.com/coreos/go-systemd=github.com/coreos/go-systemd/v22@latest
    go mod tidy
    ~~~

-4. Run `go install ./...`.  encaya will be built.
+3. Run `go install ./...`.  encaya will be built.
 The binaries will be at `$GOPATH/bin/encaya`.

 Option C: Using Makefile (non-Windows platforms):